AlexisMasseron/copyrightly.io/README.md

 Some warnings might appear, but all of them are related to the imported contracts:
 *Proxy* and *AdminUpgradeabilityProxy* from ZeppelinOs.

-The following sections describe the test for each smart contract, link to the test files and list their expected outputs.
+The following sections describe the tests available for each smart contract, provide links to the files implementing then and list their expected outputs.

 ### [Manifestations](contracts/Manifestations.sol) Contract